zeroincombenze/l10n-italy/l10n_it_fiscal_ipa/README.rst

 IPA Code
 =========

-This module adds IPA (IndicePA) code and Recipient Code fields to partner http://www.indicepa.gov.it
+This module adds IPA (IndicePA) code and Recipient Code fields to partner, used by Italian Electronic Invoice.

+http://www.indicepa.gov.it